daniel-nagy/iCarrier/README.md

-## iCarrier :iphone:
+## iCarrier

-iCarrier is a mobile substrate extension for the iPhone and iPad that allows you to change your device's carrier name to any text or emoji you would like.
+iCarrier is a Mobile Substrate extension for the iPhone and iPad that allows you to change your device's carrier name to any text or emoji you would like.
 I would expect iCarrier to be compatible with any GSM or CDMA device running IOS 4.2.1 or greater.
 Unfortunately I would not expect it to be compatible with any none cellular device, i.e. iPod Touches, however I do not own an iPod Touch so I could be wrong.

 You must be jailbroken to install iCarrier!
 If you are interested in jailbreaking an official jailbreak is available for IOS 7.0.x at http://evasi0n.com.
-Furthermore, a 7.1.x jailbreak has been released by a team of security researchers and is available at http://en.pangu.io.
+Furthermore a 7.1.x jailbreak has been released by a team of security researchers and is available at http://en.pangu.io.

 **Depends**